-Deferred Outflows/ Inflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+Deferred Outflows and Inflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The JPA does not have any items that qualify for reporting in this category.
+The JPA has one item that qualifies in this category in the government-wide statement of net position, deferred charge on refunding.
+A deferred charge on refunding results from the difference in the carrying value of the refunded debt and its reacquisition price.
+This amount is deferred and amortized over the shorter life of the refunded or refunding debt.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 The separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has only one type of item, which arises only under a modified accrual basis of accounting, that qualifies for reporting in this category.
+The government has only one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.

 Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from property taxes.
 This amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.

-Long-term Obligations - In the government-wide financial statements long-term obligations are reported as liabilities in the applicable governmental activities statement of net position.
+Long-term Obligations - In the government-wide financial statements, long-term obligations are reported as liabilities in the applicable governmental activities statement of net position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.